-Program Characteristics Where to Send Enquiries Double Degree Programs (DD) These are programs where you study at a foreign university that offers a double degree curriculum while you are still enrolled at Waseda.
-If you meet certain requirements, you can graduate with designated degrees from both Waseda and the host university.
-To complete the double degree program at the host university, you need to show high-level reading, listening, and conversation skills in a foreign language.
-The duration of study abroad varies depending on the program.
-CIE or SPSE Consecutive Degree Program (CD) This is a program for students interested in getting a Bachelor's degree from the SPSE and a Master's degree from the University of Essex (Essex) within four years.
-If SPSE selects you and Essex accepts you, you can obtain two degrees in a sequence by studying in Essex for one year after graduating from SPSE in three years.
-SPSE will nominate five students each year.
+Program Characteristics Where to Send Enquiries Consecutive Degree Program (CD) This is a program to obtain a Bachelor's degree from the SPSE and a Master's degree from the University of Essex (Essex) within four years.
+If you are selected for the program, you can obtain two degrees in a sequence by studying in Essex for one year after graduating from SPSE in three years.
+SPSE will nominate up to five students per year.
 SPSE Short-term Programs (summer, spring, etc.) These are programs offered by the Center for International Education in the spring and summer breaks.
-Although each program has its own unique material, the focus of all courses is to gain the knowledge about the language and culture of the country in a brief period (two to eight weeks).
-CIE https://www.waseda.jp/fpse/pse/en/abroad/outgoing-study-abroad-programs/
+Although each program has its own unique material, the focus of all courses is to gain the knowledge about the language and culture of the country in a short period (two to eight weeks).
+CIE